Back to Blog

 Follow these steps to determine your annual work hours:

-Start by determining how many hours you work per week.
-For example, if you work eight hours per day, five days a week, that’s 40 hours per week.
+Start with your weekly total.
+For example, eight hours per day, five days a week is 40 hours per week.

 Account for holidays and paid time off.
-If you’re entitled to 5.6 weeks of leave annually, subtract these hours from the total.
-For example:
+If you’re entitled to 5.6 weeks of leave annually:

 • Weekly hours: 40